 These plants grow throughout the entire year, instead of going dormant in the winter.
 The fastest growth occurs during the summer.

 Flowering and Fragrance

-This plant isn’t grown for its flowers, which are small and not always easy to detect.
+This plant isn’t grown for its caterpillar like flowers, which are small and not always easy to detect.
 In fact, most people trim the flowers before they wither.